alfille/eMission/src/Support.md

   * We recommend backups -- which are easy via [replication](replication.html)
   * Each portable device also contains a replica of it's mission data
 * Users
-  * Adding and managing users should be a small part of typical mission support.
+  * Adding and managing users should be a small part of typical mission support.mathjax
+  *